 ‘”You can’t have both happiness and the truth,'” Bruce reads. “‘You have to choose.'”
 That’s certainly true as happiness usually involves a disconnect from bad circumstances (unlike joy, which isn’t the same as happiness); but sometimes the truth about a situation or person may not be pleasant to learn or know, thus eroding our happiness.
 In the end, Bruce’ father begs him to “‘choose happiness, unless you feel a calling.
 A true calling.'”
 No better words could be spoken to set up what Bruce will later become.
 Granted, he can choose happiness because that will protect him from the harsh realities of the world, but Bruce is not content to just sit back and chill.
 He’s on his way to becoming a man of action, a man with a plan, and that plan is to right Gotham’s wrongs and prevent evildoers from gaining a foothold.
 Thus, Bruce will choose the truth because he feels called to do something greater than just hiding away in a mansion.
 And, after all, “the truth will set you free” (John 8:32).

-In music, there is this thing known as the “sophomore slump,” which usually refers to an artist’s second album when it doesn’t live up to the expectations or quality that their debut work had.
+In music, there is this thing known as the sophomore slump which refers to an artist’s second album when it doesn’t live up to the expectations or quality that their debut work had.
 This is all relative of course, but in some ways I think it’s true for any art form, from albums to books, from television to movies.

 Until next time, fellow Gothamites! 🙂